 Honestly – You Will Get Through This

-Determining The Best Course Of Action For Addressing Your Financial Circumstances
+Chapter 13 May Be The Right Type Of Bankruptcy For Your Financial Circumstances

-Many people file Chapter 7 bankruptcy because they don’t understand the alternatives.
-My law firm, the Law Office of J. Scott Logan, LLC, focuses on several types of bankruptcy filings and other debt relief options.
+Are you behind on your mortgage or car payments?
+Struggling with divorce obligations?
+Maybe you have significant income tax debt that is causing stress and financial hardship.
+I am attorney J. Scott Logan, and I help people in Maine get out of debt.
+My law firm, the Law Office of J. Scott Logan, LLC, located in Yarmouth, focuses on several types of bankruptcy filings such as Chapter 13 and other debt relief options.
 I can help you determine the course that makes the most sense for you.

 For some people who are not eligible for Chapter 7 debt relief – and even for many more who are eligible – Chapter 13 allows them to reorganize their debts in a way that saves them much more money than Chapter 7 would.
 Chapter 13 is for “wage earners,” or people with a regular source of income.
 In Chapter 13, you repay your creditors what you can afford over three to five years.
 In many ways, it is the perfect alternative to both debt consolidation, where creditors tell you the minimum they will accept, and debt settlement, where you have to pay a lump sum immediately and deal with potential tax consequences.
 Chapter 13 also allows you to pay back the excess value of any property you want to keep but could not protect in Chapter 7.